Is It Time To Air Our Grievances?

 Humidifiers/dehumidifiers can keep humidity levels between the ideal of 40% and 50%.
 Controlling the moisture in schools can help reduce the risk of respiratory and asthma-related conditions.

 Replacing carpet with smooth flooring which allows easier cleaning is recommended.
 Flooring certified to be asthma & allergy friendly® is a great choice for a healthy school.
 Flooring should be mopped or vacuumed rather than swept.
 School vacuum cleaners should have an effective HEPA to ensure even the smallest pollutants are captured.
+There are now CERTIFIED commercial vacuum cleaners available.

 Install carbon monoxide and radon detectors